barcek/phns/README.md

 #### Containers

-By default a list, tuple, set, frozenset or bytearray passed to the `phnew` factory instance or a builder is added to an instance of the `-Iter` class, and a dictionary to an instance of the `-Dict` class.
+By default a list, tuple, set, frozenset or bytearray passed with the `phnew` `f` or `pf` shorthand or directly to a builder is added to an instance of the `-Iter` class, and a dictionary to an instance of the `-Dict` class.
 This means that each item in the data structure is mapped.

-In order to avoid this and map the data structure as a whole, the `phnew` shorthand 'f.' or 'pf.' can be used:
+In order to avoid this and map the data structure as a whole, the `phnew` shorthand `f.` or `pf.` can be used:

 ```python
 from phns import phnew